-Louisville Metro has extensive experience with Kentucky's generous jobs incentive programs, as well as local and state Tax Increment Financing.
-For an overview of both, click here.
+Louisville Metro Government has extensive experience with Kentucky's generous jobs incentive programs, as well as local and state Tax Increment Financing.
+Check out an overview of the programs.

 Kentucky’s job incentive programs were expanded in 2009 with the passage of the Kentucky Business Investment Act.
 Benefits are available for all types of companies - new, existing, and relocating; regional and national headquarters; back office; distribution and supply chain; manufacturing; and research and development.
 Primary incentives include: